Nexysweb/DevelopmentConsultingFramework/ddl-json.md

 Every entity name automatically becomes a type.
 Hence the last example of the table where the type is `Country`, referring to the entity `Country` and creating a relation with that other entity.

+a more formal version can be found in https://github.com/Nexysweb/DevelopmentConsultingFramework/blob/master/src/types.js

 #### mapping SQL JSON-ddl

 ```